imperial-genomics-facility/igf-pipeline-help/alignment_qc.md

 * Human (HG38)

 ## QC of transcriptomic data
 Sequencing data for RNA-Seq samples are mapped against a reference transcriptome using splice aware aligner STAR.
 We follow the protocol _Alternate Protocol 7_ from [Mapping RNA-seq Reads with STAR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4631051/) and generate a genomic bam and another transcriptomic bam after separately aligning fastq files from different lanes and flowcells.
-Each lane level bams are tagged with relevant read group information before they are merged together to create a library level bam followed by marking the duplicate reads (using Picard).
+Each lane level bams are tagged with relevant read group information before they are merged together to create a library level bam followed by marking the duplicate reads (without removal) using Picard tool.
+We generate raw counts per gene using the FeatureCounts tool from the merged genomic bam and also normalised counts using RSEM tool utilising the merged transcriptome bam.
+A bigwig signal file is generated from the genomic bam file using STAR following the _Alternate Protocols 4_ from the above mentioned publication.

 <p>
 </p>